rhysd/actionlint/README.md

 ## Prebuilt binaries

-Download an archive file from [releases page][releases], unarchive it and put the executable file to a directory in `$PATH`.
+Download an archive file from [releases page][releases], unarchive it and put the executable file at a directory in `$PATH`.

-Prebuilt binaries are built at each release for the following OS/arch:
+Prebuilt binaries are built at each release by CI for the following OS and arch:

 - macOS (x86_64)
 - Linux (i386, x86_64, arm32, arm64)